AElfProject/aelf-docs/docs/quick-start/developers/expense-tracker/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to Delete the Existing Expenses using the `DeleteExpense` Function.
+1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to delete an existing expense using the `DeleteExpense` function.

-2. **Get New Data from Contract** : it calls the `getExpenseData` function to get updated data from Smart contract.
+2. **Get New Data from Contract** : It calls the `getExpenseData` function to get updated data from the smart contract.

 Next, we'll write the **Handle Submit Form** function.